How to Supercharge Your First Home Deposit in New Zealand

 Cutting Lifestyle Costs

 For many first home buyers, small sacrifices can add up.
 Reducing discretionary spending on subscriptions, dining out, or overseas holidays might not feel glamorous, but every dollar saved is a dollar closer to your first home.
+For practical ideas, check out our tips for saving money when the cost of living is high.

-Exploring Government Support Beyond KiwiSaver
+Exploring Support Options Beyond KiwiSaver

-Alongside the First Home Grant, Kāinga Ora’s First Home Loan scheme deserves attention.
-This allows eligible buyers to purchase with just a 5% deposit, with the government underwriting the risk for the lender.
+Kainga Ora's First Home Loan scheme deserves attention.
+This allows eligible buyers to purchase with a smaller deposit, with the government underwriting the risk for the lender.

 While interest rates are the same as the bank advertised rates, the ability to enter the market earlier can be game-changing.
 The key is to balance the opportunity with affordability - a smaller deposit means a larger mortgage.